jamulussoftware/jamuluswebsite/wiki/en/en-Getting-Started.md

 1. **Wired headphones - not speakers** to prevent echo or feedback and to minimize delay[^2].

 ## Maximise quality, minimise delay
-To maximize sound quality and to minimize latency (signal delay), you should follow these suggestions:

 ### 1. Use an audio interface/external microphone, not your internal sound card

-Unless you are a musician with a (USB) microphone, then to avoid latency you are strongly advised to use an audio interface: a box that you can plug your instrument(s) into rather than using your computer's built-in sound card.
-The interface will connect to your PC usually via USB.
+Unless you are a musician with a (USB) microphone, you are strongly advised to use an audio interface: a box that you can plug your instrument(s) into.
+This will connect to your PC usually via USB.
 See [Hardware Setup](Hardware-Setup).

 ### 2. Minimize internet traffic and close all programs on your PC

-While using Jamulus, try to make sure that nothing else on your machine or your network is competing against it.
-Don't watch YouTube/Netflix, or have anything else running on the machine that you are using Jamulus on.
+Try to make sure nothing on your machine or your network is competing against Jamulus when you are using it.

 ### 3. Connect to the servers with the lowest ping times

-Always connect to servers with the **lowest ping times** as shown in your server list.
-15ms or below will give you the best chance of having a good time (although there's other things that affect performance too).
+Servers shown on the list with 15ms or below will give you the best chance of having a good time (although there's other things that affect performance too).
 Anything higher and you're taking your chances.

-Of course there are also other factors that influence successful online music performances, but now you know the most important ones.
-Let's go:
+Now that you have the basics down, let's go:

 <div class="fx-row fx-row-start-xs button-container">
   <a href="Installation-for-Windows" class="button fx-col-100-xs">Install on Windows</a>